 Even though coprophagia is common in dogs, it can be a sign of other underlying health problems such as diabetes.
 It is also a possible cause of infections such as gastroenteritis which will lead to your dog vomiting.

-If your dog who is eating his or other animal’s poop, you should adopt measures to keep your dog from that habit.
+If your dog is eating his or her animal’s poop, you should adopt measures to keep your dog from that habit.
 This ranges from your dog’s diet, his environment as well as his health.

 Diet for your dog.

 Diet is an important factor to look at when you are looking to keep a healthy and happy dog.
 Coprophagia is a result of malnutrition in most cases even though there are other factors contributing to the vice.
 What you feed your dogs will determine their health and happiness.

 In the modern lifestyle, we often feed commercial dog food to our dogs.
 These products contain food components such as grain, meat, fruits, and even vegetables.
 However, deciding on which commercial foods to buy for your dog might require you to consult your veterinarian.

 Breed, size, and age of the dog will mostly determine the nutritional requirements in order to feed your dog properly.
 Even though commercial dog foods are safe, administering the right amount of food and the frequency of feeding is also a necessity.

 According to Pets.WebMD, puppies of six months and under should be fed three or four times while adult dogs require feeding one or two times daily.
 However, it is important to avoid overfeeding your dog as well as feeding processed foods like chocolate and fatty foods.